A-road Signs

 The rules described here are created by what's now called National Highways, who manage trunk roads in England.
 Other authorities are expected to follow this policy if they want to signpost a service area, but the rules weren't created with local roads in mind and things quickly become messy.

 A common grey area is what happens when responsibility for a road passes from National Highways to a local authority.
-The evidence from Redwings (where the A1 became a B-road) and the A45 (where the road was downgraded) is that the signs are often left up and appear to be forgotten about.
+The evidence from Redwings (where the A1 became a B-road) and the A45 (where the road's status was downgraded) is that the signs are often left up and appear to be forgotten about.

 Those two points apply to service areas with full advance signage, of the type described throughout this page.
 There is one more circumstance which really complicates things: it's what the rule book calls "a generic description of a facility".